accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/glossaire.md

 By using specific paragraph styles, the reader software can associate each heading with an ad hoc tagged format.

 #### Headings hierarchy
-In most office publishing software, the style library proposes a particular style for each heading level, generally up to 8 levels.
+In most office publishing software, the style library proposes a specific style for each heading level, generally up to six levels.

-The headings hierarchy is coherent when
-- All text passages intended to be a heading use a heading style.
-- The first heading in the content is level 1.
+The heading hierarchy is consistent when the nesting of heading levels is consistent (the nesting levels of headings reflect the level of dependency of the content on each other).

-- There is no break in the headings hierarchy (for example, you do not go directly from a level 2 heading to a level 4 heading).
+Note: the presence of hierarchical jumps (e.g. moving from a level 2 heading to a level 4 heading) does not invalidate the criterion, but is not recommended.

 ### I